Homemade Chocolate from Cacao Beans + How to Make Cacao Paste at Home

 The final steps

-You can use this cacao paste in many recipes that require dark chocolate (such as this chocolate frosted doughnut recipe) if you want to avoid the sugar and make it more chocolatey.
+You can use this cacao paste in many recipes that require dark chocolate if you want to avoid the sugar and make it more chocolatey.
 Or, you can proceed and make chocolate from it right away, by adding some powdered coconut sugar.

 Grinding the sugar into a powder will help you get a homogeneous and smooth texture, as well as a firm chocolate bar – even without tempering (which is a technique that I will cover in a separate article).